 Domestic helpers also need to have at least 8 years’ formal education and must have proof thereof.
 The recognised certifications of different countries can be found in this list.

 - Be employed at your home address as registered on your NRIC.

-- Attend the Settling-In Programme if she is working as a foreign domestic helper for the first time.
+- Attend the Settling-In Programme if she is working as an FDW for the first time.
 MOM will let you know in the approval letter if your maid needs to attend the SIP.

 - Not be related to the employer.